James Matthews, enslaved man finds refuge

 born into slavery

-Then he made his way via the underground railroad to Hallowell, where he was welcomed.
-He settled here for the rest of his life.
+Then he made his way via the underground railroad to Hallowell, where he was given sanctuary.
+He settled here, was given an education and worked on the poor farm for much of the rest of his life.

-In the 1830’s he told an harrowing account of his life enslaved.
+In the 1830’s he told a harrowing account of his life enslaved in South Carolina.
 This account of his life was used by Abolitionists across the country to tell a true life account of the horrors endured by enslaved people.

 Upon his death the people from Hallowell pooled funds to provide him a stone and burial in the town cemetery.
 His stone can still be seen today.